mle-infrastructure/mle-toolbox/docs/setup/installation.md

 ## PyPI Installation

+The latest release of the toolbox can be installed via [PyPi](https://pypi.org/project/mle-toolbox/):

 ```
 pip install mle-toolbox
 ```

 ## GitHub Installation

-Alternatively, you can clone this repository and afterwards 'manually' install it:
+If you want the most recent version with all pre-release commits, you can clone the repository and afterwards 'manually' install it:

 ```
 git clone https://github.com/RobertTLange/mle-toolbox.git